silentmatt/expr-eval/README.md

 ==, !=, >=, <=, >, <  | Left          | Equals, not equals, etc.
 and                   | Left          | Logical AND
 or                    | Left          | Logical OR
-x ? y : z             | Right         | Ternary conditional (if x then y else z)
+in                    | Left          | Is left operand is included in the right one? x ? y : z             | Right         | Ternary conditional (if x then y else z)

 #### Unary operators